AndreaFalanti/popnas/README.md

   temporal regressor, Pareto optimality and exploration step, making the search process very similar to PNAS.
 - **train_strategy**: defines the type of device and distribution strategy used for training the architectures sampled by the algorithm.
   Currently, it supports only local training with a single device.
 Accepted values: [CPU, GPU, multi-GPU, TPU].
 - **enable_XLA_compilation**: enable XLA compilation when compiling Keras models.
-Could be incompatible with some operators, it needs more testing.
+  It is incompatible with some operators (e.g., bilinear upsample), and cause memory leaks on prolonged experiments, use it with caution.

 ## Output folder structure